 Add NinjaPear tools

-This is the practical bridge between docs and working code.
+This is the bridge between docs and working code.

 get_customer_listingget_competitorsget_company_detailsget_employee_countget_company_updatesget_company_fundingget_person_profilefind_similar_peoplecreate_monitor_feed